-We believe the prospects and leads potentially existing offshore Morocco, Mauritania, Suriname and Ireland provide a favorable opportunity to meaningfully create value.
-We anticipate drilling two to three play-opening exploratory wells per year in these basins beginning in 2014, depending on our analysis of seismic data covering the blocks, initial exploration drilling results and availability of drilling rigs and other required equipment and services.
-Depending on the results of these exploratory wells, additional wells may be drilled.
-Given the potential size of these prospects and leads, we believe that exploratory success in our operating areas could be significantly accretive to shareholder value.
+We believe the prospects and leads potentially existing offshore Ireland, Mauritania, Morocco (including Western Sahara), Senegal and Suriname provide a favorable opportunity to create substantial value.
+We anticipate drilling between two and four potentially play-opening exploratory wells per year, depending on the results of our analysis of seismic data, initial exploration drilling results, and availability of required equipment and services.
+Subject to the results of these exploratory wells, additional exploration and/or appraisal wells may be drilled.
+Given the potential size of these prospects and leads, we believe that exploratory success in our operating areas could significantly add to our growth profile.